As reported yesterday, California providers' filing fee to request Independent Bill Review (IBR) will increase from $180 to $195 in 2025.

 For California workers’ comp providers, getting paid can cost a lot.

-True to form, the CA DWC does nothing about this non-compliance and offers no feasible mechanism by which doctors can pursue missing IBR filing fee reimbursements.
-In fact, our experience suggests that the only active role the agency takes in IBR disputes is to play deus ex machina on behalf of claims administrators, depriving providers of due reimbursement.
+In fact, our experience suggests that the agency's only active role in IBR disputes is to play deus ex machina on behalf of claims administrators, depriving providers of due reimbursement.

 As a result, claims administrators play a game we call “IBR Chicken,” which works as follows:

 At best, the provider fails to navigate the appeals gauntlet compliantly, and the claims administrator keeps the reimbursement owed by default.
-At worst, the claims administrator is forced to pay what they always owed and nothing more…and the CA DWC apparently doesn’t give a cluck.
+At worst, the claims administrator is forced to pay what they always owed (while ignoring the requirement to reimburse the IBR fee with impunity).

 DaisyBill provides content as an insightful service to its readers and clients.
 It does not offer legal advice and cannot guarantee the accuracy or suitability of its content for a particular purpose.